JdeRobot/RoboticsAcademy/_pages/exercises/Drones/rescue_people.md

 {% include gallery caption="Gallery." %}

-**Note**: If you haven't, take a look at the [user guide](https://jderobot.github.io/RoboticsAcademy/user_guide/#installation) to understand how the installation is made, how to launch a RoboticsBackend and how to perform the exercises.
+**Note**: If you haven't, take a look at the [user guide](https://jderobot.github.io/RoboticsAcademy/user_guide/#installation) to understand how the installation is done, how to launch a RoboticsBackend and how to access the exercises.

 ### Orientative GPS Locations